ISI-TechKnAcq/techknacq-core/README.md

 which does not include 'name.txt', which was used in the TechKnAcq-topic repository.

-1. Given the co-occurrence matrices, the first step is to run the Graphformat code (in `src/main/java/edu/isi/techknacq/topics/graph`) to generate the Pajek .net format.
+1. Given the co-occurrence matrices, the first step is to run the GraphFormat code (in `src/main/java/edu/isi/techknacq/topics/graph`) to generate the Pajek .net format.
 For an introduction to this format, see http://gephi.github.io/users/supported-graph-formats/pajek-net-format